veremchukivan/arbius/README.md

 - **Level Transitions & Victory Screen**: Specially selected music to enhance emotional moments.
 - **Death Screen**: Dramatic soundtracks that signal failure and the importance of timely action.

 Zdrojom hudby pre úrovne, úvodnú obrazovku, prechodové obrazovky, cutscénu a obrazovku Game Over bol zvukový balík:
 🔗 [instagram music](https://www.instagram.com/).
 ---

 ## **5. Gameplay and Interface**

-### **5.1 Gameplay**

-The player must:
-- **Survive the Night**: Survive a long, cold night.
-- **Gather Resources**: Gather logs to build a campfire; the number of logs available decreases with each level, creating an additional challenge.
-- **Fight the Cold**: The cold increases throughout the level, so the hero must maintain a campfire or seek out areas of light to avoid freezing.
-- **Dynamic Events**: Storms and other random events change the game conditions, affecting the hero's freezing rate and the effectiveness of the campfire.
-- **Swamp Mechanic**: When entering a swamp, the hero's movement speed is significantly reduced, making movement difficult and requiring careful route planning.

-### **5.2 User Interface**
+### **5.1 User Interface**

 The game interface includes:
 - **Animated Main Menu**: A start menu with interactive animation and the ability to start the game by pressing the Enter key.